 Though I don’t have any first-hand experience with this sort of travel, I have discovered a few related sites over the past year or so:

 - Last June, the New York Times published a list of 31 places to go this summer, though the advice is applicable to other seasons, as well.
-Be sure to read the 268 reader comments to find other useful info.

 - Roadtrip America has some expert tips on the fine art of the cheap road trip.